ramonvanalteren/jenkinsapi-old/doc/CONTRIBUTING.md

 Check the CI status before comitting
 ------------------------------------

-We have a Travis CI account - please verify that your branch works before making a pull request.
+Project uses Github Actions, please verify that your branch passes all tests before making a pull request.

 Any problems?
 -------------